SilverBlog-theme/werttin/README.md

 # Ink_Werttin

-> An ink theme based on offense
+> An ink theme based on offical theme, and adapted for SmartBlog

 This topic is the [SmartBlog](https://github.com/qwe7002/SmartBlog) adaptation version of [Skimige Version](https://github.com/Skimige/ink_Werttin).
 ## Instructions for use

 ### Preview

-The easiest way is to visit my blog spicy ~ [portal](http://ikevin.in)
+The easiest way is to visit my blog ~ [portal](http://ikevin.in)

 [SmartBlog version, slightly different in detail](https://www.tcdw.net/)